django-import-export/django-import-export/docs/advanced_usage.rst

 Import confirmation
 -------------------

-To support :ref:`import confirmation<confirm-import-figure>`, uploaded data is written to temporary storage after step 1 (:ref:`choose file<change-screen-figure>`), and read back for final import after step 2 (import confirmation).
+To support import confirmation, uploaded data is written to temporary storage after step 1 (:ref:`choose file<change-screen-figure>`), and read back for final import after step 2 (:ref:`import confirmation<confirm-import-figure>`).

 There are three mechanisms for temporary storage.